Marcan priority

 Marcan priority (or Markan priority) is the hypothesis that the Gospel of Mark was the first of the three synoptic gospels to be written, and was used as a source by the other two (Matthew and Luke).
 It is a central element in discussion of the synoptic problem—the question of the documentary relationship among these three gospels.

-Most scholars since the late 19th century have accepted the concept of Marcan priority, although a number of scholars support different forms of Marcan priority or reject it altogether.
+Most scholars since the late 19th century have accepted the concept of Marcan priority.
+Others support either different forms of Marcan priority or reject it altogether.
 It forms the foundation for the widely accepted two-source theory.